tmichell900/tswd-repository/critique_by_design.md

 <div class="flourish-embed flourish-map" data-src="visualisation/7777152"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 Below is the recreated visualization of the original.
 I opted to simplify the variables, and show more of the natural relationship between home age and average improvement project cost in that state.
+The size of the bubbles is sometimes to difficult to interpret, so each of the bubbles is the same size.
+In order to keep home ownership rate as part of the graph, a popout appears when you scroll over a bubble that gives all of the information shown by the original visualization.

 <div class="flourish-embed flourish-scatter" data-src="visualisation/7774805"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-Below is the visualization for the Pittsburgh area:
+Finally, I did a visualization showing home data in the city of Pittsburgh.
+For this chart, I only used zip codes that had information available on permits pulled during the first six months of 2021.
+The chart invites readers to explore (within each Pittsburgh zip code), is it better to buy, sell, or renovate?
+These different alternatives are decided by looking at the median home value, the 5-year value change of the home, the number of rennovation permits pulled and the median age of the house.

 <div class="flourish-embed flourish-scatter" data-src="visualisation/7774462"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+Each visualization created serves a different purpose, varying in degrees of specificity and local applicability.
+The final visualization provides a specific audience a clear call to action or decision to make as opposed to the original visualization from Angi's report.

 ## Future Applications / Work

 Due to a substantial amount of time to pull and process data from multiple sources, I didn't get to incorporate a time aspect to any of the visualizations or data sets.
 However, I think this would be interesting and a peice of data about homes that potential buyers would find interesting.
-For example,
+For example, as time passes, how does the median home values change across states?
+How has the median home value between zip codes in Pittsburgh changed over time as well?

+Additionally, I think these visualizations only scratch the surface at communicating data about real estate and home improvements.
+Future visualizations could help homeowners to better make decisions about how and what to renovate using historical data.

 *References:*